DKS2301/HartreeBackendProject/README.md

 ## Overview

-The Event Management System is a Java-based application that facilitates the management of events(eg.Olympics), including generating data, tracking athlete performance, and calculating medal tallies.
+The Event Management System is a Java-based application that facilitates the management of events (e.g., Olympics), including generating data, tracking athlete performance, and calculating medal tallies.
 This system leverages Spring Boot, Hibernate (JPA), and various other technologies to provide a comprehensive solution for managing and analyzing Olympic events.

 ## Features
 - **REST API** for managing Olympic events, athletes, and medal tallies.
 - **Data Simulation** for creating mock data of events and athletes.
 - **Medal Tally Calculation** by country and event.
 - **Database Integration** with support for Hibernate ORM.

 ## Technologies Used

 - **Java**: Programming language used for developing the application.